joshingram/EventTracker/README.md

 The REST endpoints for sorting and searching are not currently accessible from the  Angular frontend, I might implement these in a future version.

-~~JS HAS BEEN REPLACED WITH ANGULAR...Changing the DOM views with display = none and display = block, got to be repetitive and difficult to track.
+JS HAS BEEN REPLACED WITH ANGULAR ~~Changing the DOM views with display = none and display = block, got to be repetitive and difficult to track.
 I might refactor by adding a function "setDomView(viewName)" that used a switch to control the visibility of all elements based on the viewName passed to the function.~~

 ## Technology Used:
 ### Applications: